frontegg/terraform-provider-frontegg/docs/guides/v1-migration.md

 > [!IMPORTANT]
 > This migration guide applies exclusively to users who have configured a custom domain with the provider.
+> If you update your provider without proceeding with following guide, you'll get an error when running `terraform apply`.

 ### Custom Domains